MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-looking-through-holes-in-your-reality.md

 ---
 title: Case study - Looking through holes in your reality
-description: Consider—essentially a magic trick—to look into or through real physical objects around you.
+description: This case study explains how to implement the "magic window" effect on HoloLens, allowing the user to see behind walls, under the floor, and into virtual openings within their actual environment.
 author: EricRehmeyer
 ms.author: ericrehm
 ms.date: 2/28/2018
 ms.topic: article
-keywords: Windows Mixed Reality, HoloLens
+keywords: Windows Mixed Reality, HoloLens, magic window, parallax
 ---